Setting Temporal Boundaries for Sound Waves

 Boundaries are all around us.
 “When you walk from a dark room into a brightly lit room, you cross a spatial boundary.
 When you walk through a dark room, and someone suddenly turns the lights on, you cross a temporal boundary,” explains Brian Kim, who recently completed his PhD at the California Institute of Technology (Caltech) and is now a mechanical engineer at the USDA Forest Service.
 In most cases, a boundary marks a change in the wave speed (or index of refraction).
 This situation is familiar in optics: a light wave crosses from air into a glass lens, where the speed of light is slower.
 The wave’s frequency is preserved, but its wavelength decreases to accommodate the speed change.
 The modified wavelength can result in the bending, or refraction, of the light, as described by Snell’s law.
 A similar kind of refraction occurs when a wave crosses a temporal boundary: its wavelength is preserved—but its frequency changes to accommodate the differing speed of the wave.
 “It’s the converse of crossing a spatial boundary,” says Kim.

-For studying temporal refraction, “the single greatest challenge has been its experimental realization,” says Chiara Daraio, a materials scientist at Caltech and the senior researcher on the study.
+For studying temporal refraction, “the single greatest challenge has been its experimental realization,” says Chiara Daraio, a mechanical engineering professor at Caltech and the senior researcher on the study.
 The difficulty is that implementation typically requires a near-instantaneous change in the material properties of the medium through which the waves are propagating.
-That change could be related to permittivity, permeability, mass density, elastic modulus, or anything else.
+Depending on the physical domain transporting the waves, that change could be related to permittivity, permeability, mass density, elastic modulus, or other properties.
 Instead of building on previous attempts to uniformly change the properties of a bulk medium, Daraio, Kim, and Christopher Chong of Bowdoin College in Maine constructed a lattice system that they could rapidly change by controlling the properties of its discrete elements.
 “This approach should be generally applicable for developing analogous systems across physical domains,” Daraio says.

 To create their temporal boundary, the researchers designed a 1D lattice made of 12 magnets arranged with alternating polarity so that they all repelled each other, as if they were a chain of ball bearings connected by springs.
 An electromagnetic coil was installed around each magnet.
 By applying a voltage to any given coil, the magnetic field generated by the current through the coil acted like a new spring pulling on the magnet.
 “Turning on” the coils caused the lattice to change, nearly instantaneously, from a loose ball-and-spring chain to a stiff ball-and-spring chain.